 There are lots of ways to celebrate NAIDOC Week in the workplace.
-A great place to start is by printing out the official NAIDOC 2020 poster and displaying it around the office.
+A great place to start is by printing out the official NAIDOC 2021 poster, designed by Gubbi Gubbi artist Maggie-Jean Douglasand displaying it around the office.
 But don’t stop there – read on for ideas on celebrating Indigenous culture during NAIDOC and all year round.

 Organise a NAIDOC Week Event